How to Allocate Free Space?

 Step3.
 You can take a preview of the operation result before confirming start.
 Click Apply to execute this operation.
 In the pop-out window, you can see how much time it will cost you to finish this operation.
 You can also tick "Check partitions before execution" to go through the partition in case of any error in it.
 In default, this option is ticked.

-This operation may change the original location for your data, so, in order to guarantee the safety of your data, we suggest you to learn the tutorial "How to Safely Partition" before executing this operation.
+This operation may change the original location for your data but will not delete them, yet, in order to guarantee the safety of your data, we suggest you to learn the tutorial "How to Safely Partition" before executing this operation; you can back up the data on the disk to another safe place.

 After executing the allocation operation, the program will take some free space from the source partition to the target partition.
 In other words, the source partition will be shrunk, and the target partition will be expanded.